 A copy of all public reports is available on external hard drive from the library at Mineral House in Perth (Tel: +61 8 9222 3165) and the Joe Lord Core Library in Kalgoorlie (Tel:+61 8 9022 0400).

 Mineral exploration reports held by the department for five years may be released to the public, under Regulation 96(4) of the Mining Act - the ‘Sunset Clause’.

-Each year at the beginning of March, the proposed list of reports that are planned for release are published on the department's website and they are advertised in the Mining Notices of the West Australian and the Kalgoorlie Miner.
-There is a period of 2 months during which the current tenement holders can study the list and object in writing to the release of any report.
+Each year from early March, the proposed list of reports planned for release are published on the department's website.
+They are also advertised in the Mining Notices of the West Australian and the Kalgoorlie Miner.
+There is a period of two months during which the current tenement holders can study the list and object in writing to the release of any report.